artisan-roaster-scope/artisan/_docs/22-analyzer.md

 **Note: The first time the Analyzer is run the result boxes will probably be on top of each other and the graph.
 Simply drag them to another position, Artisan will remember where you placed them.**

 There are several things to notice when the Analyzer finishes.
 Two boxes display the results, as explained later.
 A grey mask highlights the region over which the curve fit was performed.
 There is an inner masked area that indicates the interval of interest over which all the metrics calculations are performed.
-The start time of each region can be set on the *Config > Curves > Analyze* tab.
+The start time of each region can be set on the `Config` >> `Curves`, `Analyze` tab.
 The end of both regions is always the DROP time.

-Note: Depending upon the color theme in use, especially for darker themes, the analysis mask areas may be easier to see by unchecking *Config > Phases > Watermarks*.
+Note: Depending upon the color theme in use, especially for darker themes, the analysis mask areas may be easier to see by unchecking `Config` >> `Phases`, `Watermarks`.

 The upper box in the screen shot shows a table of curve fit results.
 Remember that this example fits the BT to an x² curve.
 That means the curve fit RoR will be a straight line.
 The MSE BT value is a measure of how closely the profile compares to the linear (straight line) RoR.
 A perfect match between the profile BT and the curve fit BT would show a MSE of zero.
 Larger numbers indicate a less precise match.
 A description of each column is at the end of this page.